castai/docs/docs/product-overview/console/security-insights.md

 When you install the CAST AI agent, it observes changes in your Kubernetes cluster.
 CAST AI uses this information to check for possible misconfigurations and provides recommendations.
-To view a report on Kubernetes resource misconfigurations, you should go to the "Best Practices" tab from the Security Insights page.
+To view a report on Kubernetes resource misconfigurations, you should go to the "Best Practices" tab from the Security Report page.

 ![](images/security-insights-tabs.png)

 The "Best Practices" report page also has two sections.
-The top section of the "Best Practices" page summarizes the current state report.
+In the top section of the "Best Practices" page, there is a summary of the current state report.
 You can browse all the performed checks and their status in the area below.

 ![](images/best-practices.png)

 While browsing the list of checks, you can click on the check name to see more detailed information about it.

 ![](images/best-practice-details.png)